 Plasma cutting torches have evolved significantly since the 1970s.
 Like laser cutting, plasma cutting offers high cutting speeds; both can deliver fast turnaround times.
 However, one drawback of plasma cutting is that it causes a wider area of thermal deformation – the heat-affected zone is greater in plasma cutting than in laser cutting.
 The extent of the thermal deformation depends significantly on the melting temperature of the workpiece material.
 Nonetheless, it impacts its ability to handle more complex designs and achieve the same accuracy as laser cutting.

 Plasma cutting does have one clear advantage over laser cutting though: it can handle thicker materials.
-In fact, it can handle material thicknesses up to 180mm.
-Plasma cutting tends to work best with large workpieces and with simple designs.
-By contrast, laser cutting can handle both small and large material sizes as well as manage highly intricate designs.
+Plasma cutting tends to work best with large workpieces and with simple designs, generally being able to comfortably cut through metals up to 80mm thick.

 ADS Laser is the premier metal laser cutting, folding, fabrication and metal finisher.